shaiss/agapi/RUN_TESTS.md

 7. Clean up test data after tests run
 8. Test complete workflows to ensure components work together correctly

+## Troubleshooting

+### Connection Issues

+If API tests are failing with "ECONNREFUSED" errors:

+1. Verify the server is running with `npm run dev`
+2. Check which port the server is using in the logs (look for `serving on port X`)
+3. All test files have been updated to use port 80 in the Replit environment
+4. If issues persist in Replit, API connection issues are expected; focus on structure tests

+### Authentication Issues

+If authentication tests are failing:

+1. Check the server logs for any auth-related errors
+2. Verify the auth-helper.test.cjs file is properly maintaining session cookies
+3. Try using longer timeouts for auth tests (Jest's third parameter to `test`)

 ## Future Improvements

 - Add test database setup for isolated testing